 - California law protects employees against discrimination or harassment because of an employee's pregnancy, childbirth or any related medical condition (referred to below as "because of pregnancy").
-California also law prohibits employers from denying or interfering with an employee's pregnancy-related employment rights. - Your employer has an obligation to: - ° reasonably accommodate your medical needs related to pregnancy, childbirth or related conditions (such as temporarily modifying your work duties, providing you with a stool or chair, or allowing more frequent breaks); - ° transfer you to a less strenuous or hazardous position (where one is available) or duties if medically needed because of your pregnancy; and - ° provide you with pregnancy disability leave (PDL) of up to four months (or 17 1/3 weeks if leave is taken incrementally), (the working days you normally would work in one-third of a year or 17 1/3 weeks) and return you to your same job when you are no longer disabled by your pregnancy or, in certain instances, to a comparable job.
-Taking PDL, however, does not protect you from non-leave related employment actions, such as a layoff. - For pregnancy disability leave: - ° PDL is not for an automatic period of time, but for the period of time that you are disabled by pregnancy.
-Your health care provider determines how much time you will need. - ° Once your employer has been informed that you need to take PDL, your employer must guarantee in writing that you can return to work in your same position if you request a written guarantee.
-Your employer may require you to submit written medical certification from your health care provider substantiating the need for your leave.
+California also law prohibits employers from denying or interfering with an employee's pregnancy-related employment rights. - Your employer has an obligation to: - ° reasonably accommodate your medical needs related to pregnancy, childbirth or related conditions (such as temporarily modifying your work duties, providing you with a stool or chair, or allowing more frequent breaks); - ° transfer you to a less strenuous or hazardous position (where one is available) or duties if medically needed because of your pregnancy; and - o provide you with pregnancy disability leave (PDL) of up to four months (or 17 1/3) weeks if leave is taken incrementally). (the working days you normally would work in one-third of a year or 17 1/3 weeks) and return you to your same job when you are no longer disabled by your pregnancy or, in certain instances, to a comparable job.
+Taking PDL, however, does not protect you from non-leave related employment actions, such as a layoff.